Glossary of Common HVAC Terms

 Puron® refrigerant is an environmentally sound refrigerant designed not to harm the earth’s ozone layer.
-Federal law requires all manufacturers phase out ozone depleting refrigerants in the next few years.
-Puron Refrigerant is approved by the US Environmental Protection Agency as a replacement from Freon 22*.
+Federal law requires all manufacturers phase out ozone-depleting refrigerants in the next few years.
+Puron Refrigerant is approved by the US Environmental Protection Agency as a replacement for Freon 22*.

 QuieTech™ is a noise reduction system that provides comfortable heat while generating very little noise in the process.

-R-22 is a single component HCFC refrigerant with low ozone depletion potential.
-It has long been used in a variety of air-conditioning and refrigeration applications in a variety of markets.
-Production of R-22 will cease in 2015 per the Montreal Protocol
+R-22 is a single-component HCFC refrigerant with low ozone depletion potential.
+It has long been used in a variety of air conditioning and refrigeration applications in a variety of markets.
+Production of R-22 ceased in 2015 per the Montreal Protocol.

 A type of compressor used in air conditioners that compresses refrigerant by using a type of “piston” action.